Demystifying transport with the NDIS.

-The short answer is that for people with a disability, travel can incur an extra cost and because of this, the NDIS will fund reasonable and necessary transport supports in your NDIS plan.
+For people with a disability, travel can incur an extra cost.
+Because of this, the NDIS will fund reasonable and necessary transport supports in your NDIS Plan.

 What is a reasonable and necessary transport support?